Who I Am (Jessica Andrews song)

-"Who I Am" is a song written by Brett James and Troy Verges, and recorded by American country music artist Jessica Andrews.
-It was released in November 2000 as the first single and title track from her album of the same name.
+"Who I Am" is a song by American country music artist Jessica Andrews that was released on October 30, 2000, as the lead single to her second studio album of the same name (2001).
+It was written by Brett James and Troy Verges.

 Background

 In a 2001 interview, Andrews explained that she recorded the song (which was written by Brett James and Troy Verges) because she felt that its lyrics were especially fitting to her own life: "Everything is so true in that song, except that my grandmother's name is not Rosemary.
 It's about believing in yourself and being supported by those around you.
 No matter how many mistakes you make, your friends and family will be there for you."
+Andrews performed the track at the 2001 CMA Awards.

 Content

 The song is a mid tempo country song in which the narrator tells of how, no matter what her future, she will be satisfied with her life, because she is confident about herself, and she knows that her peers will still support her.